FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 TL;DR

-FPL Draft is a private-league version of Fantasy Premier League where each player can only be owned by one manager, making it a completely different game from Classic FPL.
-Success in Draft depends on understanding player scarcity, draft strategy, waivers, trades, and league-specific dynamics — not budget management or template picks.
-This guide explains how FPL Draft works from start to finish, the key rules and formats, common mistakes, and why tools like FPLCentre help make Draft leagues deeper, more competitive, and more fun.
+FPL Draft is a private-league version of Fantasy Premier League where each player can only be owned by one manager.
+This alone is enough to make it fundamentally different from Classic FPL.
+Success in Draft comes from understanding player scarcity, draft strategy, waivers, trades, and league dynamics, not budget management or template picks.
+This guide covers how FPL Draft works from start to finish: the key rules and formats, common mistakes, and why tools like FPL Centre make Draft leagues deeper, more competitive, and more fun.

 In this guide, we'll cover: